 Business insolvency in the UK, especially during the Coronavirus COVID 19 pandemic, engages a diversity of factors.
 Common issues though prevail.
 The main culprits are:

-However, it is often impossible to lay blame at the foot of an individual or issue in a business failure.
+However, it is often impossible to blame an individual or issue in a business failure.
 However, business insolvency is avoidable, and company directors may seek support from firms like HBG Advisory.

 Please check out ‘The Team at HBG Advisory‘ and ‘Free Insolvency advice for my company‘.

 Check out ‘Financial tsunami ready to hit UK Economy’.

 It is common that new companies have a 50% failure rate in the first year.

 Risks in the first years remain and are part of the long-term issues businesses face, while directors learntherefore how to handle the risks in the long-term. – Those who do not fail.

 - Inadequate resources to cover the costs of building a viable business: Some companies require capital and time many businesses don’t have.